TotalMiner/totalminer.github.io/lua/functions/inventory/add_region_inventory.md

 ## Parameters

-- `x1:` The x component of the regions min position
+- `x1`: The x component of the regions min position
-- `y1:` The y component of the regions min position
+- `y1`: The y component of the regions min position
-- `z1:` The z component of the regions min position
+- `z1`: The z component of the regions min position
-- `x2:` The x component of the regions max position
+- `x2`: The x component of the regions max position
-- `y2:` The y component of the regions max position
+- `y2`: The y component of the regions max position
-- `z2:` The z component of the regions max position
+- `z2`: The z component of the regions max position
-- `item_id:`
+- `item_id`:
-- `qty:` The quantity to add.
+- `qty`: The quantity to add.
 If ommitted, 1 item will be added.
 Use a negative number to remove items from inventory

 ___